VA Hearing Loss & Tinnitus Guide

 The percentage found in Table VII is the disability rating.
 Ratings range from 0% to 100% and may include values at every 10% interval.
 The average result for bilateral hearing loss claims is 10%, reflecting that most audiometric results across the VA population fall within mild-to-moderate impairment ranges.

 When certain extreme audiometric patterns exist, the standard Table VI formula may underrepresent the severity of hearing loss.
-38 CFR § 4.86 defines two exceptional patterns and provides modified evaluation procedures.
+Two exceptional patterns trigger modified evaluation procedures (see 38 CFR § 4.86).

 Exceptional Pattern 1: High-Frequency Severe Loss